 Signs to look out for:

-- Scammers demanding an upfront deposit.
+- Scammers demand an upfront deposit.

 - A travel company’s website looks cheap and has spelling errors or missing contact information.